Our Story

 Instead of treating waste primarily as a noun (an inevitable byproduct of modern life) what if we thought of it as a verb?
 Something we do through our collective choices, systems, and habits.

-What Morph Bags Does
+What Morph Does

-At Morph Bags, waste is our resource.
+At Morph, waste is our resource.

 Our primary current materials include printed polyester offcuts from a banner manufacturer, Thai silk remnants from a bag manufacturer, and neoprene offcuts from a diving suit manufacturer.
 Each source tells its own story.
 Vibrant polyester destined for landfill becomes a Market Bag or Yoga Mat Bag.
 High-performance neoprene that once protected divers now protects your sunglasses.
 Silk remnants that didn’t make it into a Bangkok bag manufacturer’s products become a pouch that’s built to last.

-We’re always on the lookout for new resources and testing possibilities.
+We’re constantly on the lookout for new resources and testing possibilities.
 Lately, we have been prototyping with decommissioned fire hoses, burlap coffee bags from local roasters, vinyl billboards, and more.
 As our materials list grows, the possibilities mushroom.

-Our Makers
+Our makers

 Handmade in Thailand